ParallelMaths/parallel/pages/9-33-number-riddles.md

 ---

 _In a moment, you will find the formal solution, but here is a quick way to think about and solve the problem.
-How can one night earn one point more than the other?
+How can one knight earn one point more than the other?
 If the Black Knight wins 6 tournaments, then he wins 18 bonus points, and 18 is 1 more than 17!
 So the answer is 6._

 _In other words, the Red Knight could enter 6 tournaments and lose them all, and he would be 18 points behind the Black Knight.
-But if the Red Knight entered one more tournament and lost again then he would be only 1 point ahead.
+But if the Red Knight entered one more tournament and lost again then he would be only 1 point behind.
 The Black Knight has entered 6 tournaments, so the answer is D._

 Suppose the Black Knight enters q bouts and wins x of them and the Red Knight enters r bouts and wins y of them.
 Then the Black Knight receives `17q + 3x` points and the Red Knight receives `17r + 3y` points.
 As the Black Knight has exactly one more point than the Red Knight